auth0/docs/articles/tokens/refresh-token.md

 # Refresh Token

-A **Refresh Token** is a special kind of token that contains the information required to obtain a new [Access Token](/tokens/access-token) or [ID Token](/tokens/id-token).
+A **Refresh Token** is a special kind of token that contains the information required to obtain a new [access token](/tokens/access-token) or [ID token](/tokens/id-token).

 Usually, a user will need a new access token only after the previous one expires, or when gaining access to a new resource for the first time.

 Refresh tokens are subject to strict storage requirements to ensure that they are not leaked.
 Also, [Refresh tokens can be revoked](#revoke-a-refresh-token) by the Authorization Server.

+::: panel-warning Security Warning
+Refresh tokens must be stored securely by an application since they allow a user to remain authenticated essentially forever.
+:::

 ## Overview

 The response of an [authentication request](/api-auth) can result in an `access_token` and/or an `id_token` being issued by Auth0.
 The  `access_token` is used to make authenticated calls to a secured API, while the `id_token` contains user profile attributes represented in the form of _claims_.
 Both JWTs have an expiration date indicated by the `exp` claim (among other security measures, like signing).

-A refresh token allows the application to request Auth0 to issue a new `access_token` or `id_token` directly, without needing to re-authenticate the user.
+A refresh token allows the application to request Auth0 to issue a new `access_token` or `id_token` directly, without having to re-authenticate the user.
 This will work as long as the refresh token has not been revoked.

-::: panel-warning Security Warning
-Refresh tokens must be stored securely by an application since they allow a user to remain authenticated essentially forever.
-:::

-Refresh tokens can be [obtained](#obtain-a-refresh-token) or [revoked](#revoke-a-refresh-token-with-a-request) programmatically through the Auth0 API.

-They can also be viewed and revoked [from the dashboard](#revoke-a-refresh-token-using-the-dashboard).
+## Restrictions

+You can only get a refresh token if you are implementing: [Authorization Code Grant](/api-auth/grant/authorization-code), [Authorization Code Grant (PKCE)](/api-auth/grant/authorization-code-pkce) or [Resource Owner Password Grant](/api-auth/grant/password).

+A Single Page Application (normally implementing [Implicit Grant](/api-auth/grant/implicit)) should not under any circumstances get a refresh token.
+The reason for that is the sensitivity of this piece of information.
+You can think of it as user credentials, since a refresh token allows a user to remain authenticated essentially forever.
+Therefore you cannot have this information in a browser, it must be stored securely.

+If you are implementing an SPA using [Implicit Grant](/api-auth/grant/implicit) and you need to renew a token, the only secure option is to use [Silent Authentication](/api-auth/tutorials/silent-authentication).

+Another safeguard is that the API should allow offline access.
+This is configured via the **Allow Offline Access** switch on the [API Settings](${manage_url}/#/apis).
+If the switch is disabled, Auth0 will not return a refresh token for this API, even if you included the `offline_access` scope.

 ## Get a Refresh Token